 We loved the way the campground seemed to be tucked into the Florida forest.
 However, Superman was not impressed with how tiny our RV campsite was.
 There are campsites for tents, RV, and horse camping facilities as well.

 Insider tips: Do not book online because there isn’t a clear view of the sites.
-Call to book your campsite so that you can make sure it is big enough.
+Call to and talk to them to book your campsite so that you can make sure it is big enough.

 Our group of friends was ready to go golf cart riding as soon as we finished setting up camp.
 We rode trails for a while and then ended up at Suwanee (Sulphur) Springs.
 Yes, it smelled slightly of Sulphur but the view was incredible.
 Inside the man-made limestone wall was a pool of the clearest blue-green water.
 The fifteen feet high and three feet thick wall was built in the 1800s.